jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 #Building

 To build from source first [download and install Maven](http://maven.apache.org/download.cgi).
-Then at the command line type:
+Then at the command line in this cloned repository type:

 ```
 mvn clean package